Table of Contents

 If you need any of the above features the Akeeba Ticket System is NOT for you.
 You would become frustrated with it and ultimately not be able to use it.

-If you are unsure if something you want is possible please ask us a pre-sales question.
+If you are unsure if something you want is possible please try using the free of charge Core version and/or ask us a pre-sales question.
 We always reply to pre-sales questions honestly.
 If your use case is not compatible with the existing features and / or design goals of Akeeba Ticket System we will tell you upfront.
 We prefer to lose a sale than having a frustrated user because we recommended that they use software unsuitable for their use case.